PX4/PX4-user_guide/en/config/actuators.md

 4. **Motor Tilt Servos** move in the direction as defined in the [Tilt Servo Convention](#motor-tilt-servos-conceptual)

 :::note
-The Slider has a safety feature built in so that even after you toggle the _Enable sliders_ switch, if you don't move the slider, it won't send actuator control commands.
+The slider has a safety feature built in so that even after you toggle the _Enable sliders_ switch, if you don't move the slider, it won't send actuator control commands.
 This is to prevent unwanted action from happening just after enabling the sliders.
 :::

-More detailed setup directions are described below.
+More detailed setup directions are provided below.

 #### Motor Setup & Testing

 :::warning
-Always remove the propellers from the motor before you do the actuator testing for safety!
+Remove the propellers from motors before assigning outputs.
 :::

 1. Pull the Motor slider down, and it will snap in lower end, where it will command **disarmed** value to the motors, verify that it doesn't spin